-- Occupational Competency: Tutors should demonstrate a clear understanding of the subject matter, including up-to-date knowledge.
-This competence should enable them to effectively impart knowledge and practical skills to learners. - Qualifications: Tutors should hold qualifications at a level that is at least one level higher than the qualification they are teaching and a minimum of one year's experience.
-This ensures that they have the necessary academic foundation to provide in-depth guidance and support to learners.
+- Occupational Competency: Tutors should be occupationally competent at a minimum of Level 3 in dog grooming and have the following: - Pet First Aid Instructor's Certificate - Have a qualification at Level 3 or above in dog grooming and animal care/management - Level 3 Certificate in Education and Training (PTLLS) or equivalent and demonstrate a clear understanding of the subject matter, including up-to-date knowledge.
+This competence should enable them to effectively impart knowledge and practical skills to learners.

+- Qualifications: Tutors should hold qualifications at a level that is at least one level higher than the qualification they are teaching.
+This ensures that they have the necessary academic foundation to provide in-depth guidance and support to learners. - Relevant Industry Experience: In addition to academic qualifications, tutors must have a minimum of three years of relevant, hands-on experience.